salkin-mada/raspi-notes/README.md

 The _Raspberry Pi 4 Model B_ already has the new OUI.

-* this makes it pissible to print all ip's of raspberry 3's and 4's on the network like this:
+* this makes it possible to print all ip's of raspberry pi's on the network like this:
     - `sudo nmap -sP 192.168.1.0/24 | awk '/^Nmap/{ip=$NF}/DC:A6:32/{print ip}'`
     - `sudo nmap -sP 192.168.1.0/24 | awk '/^Nmap/{ip=$NF}/B8:27:EB/{print ip}'`
-    ⋅⋅⋅ where 192.168.1.* is your local network mask ⋅⋅⋅ to find you local network mask use a command like `ip addr show` or `ifconfig` or `ipconfig` depending on your system.
+        - where 192.168.1.* is your local network mask -to find you local network mask use a command like `ip addr show` or `ifconfig` or `ipconfig` depending on your system.
 * you can also use `nmap -R 1.2.3.4` to see if tcp ports for ssh or vnc is open(enabled)
     - where 1.2.3.4 is the ip of your raspberry pi.